uk-gov-mirror/communitiesuk.epb-auth-tools/README.md

 The epb-auth-tools module has a sinatra conditional routing helper class.

-To use this simply request epb_auth_tools and define the following in your application class.
+To use this simply require `epb_auth_tools` and define the following in your application class.

 ```ruby